-In 2017, California’s Board For Professional Engineers, Land Surveyors, and Geologists (BPELSG) received over 400 complaints about licensees from consumers, professional societies, law enforcement, liability insurers, and other governmental agencies.
+Each year, California’s Board For Professional Engineers, Land Surveyors, and Geologists (BPELSG) receives hundreds of complaints about licensees from consumers, professional societies, law enforcement, liability insurers, and other governmental agencies.
 In addition to complaints, the BPELSG also requires licensees to self-report specified criminal, civil, and administrative actions.

 If you are an engineer, land surveyor or geologist facing a board investigation or disciplinary action, we have the experience and resources to provide effective representation.